-Pretty strange question since you’re bothering to read this, but it’s a question you should ask.
-It’s easy to read, “I save a lot of money making my own e-liquid”, but it’s not that simple.
+It's easy for us to tell you, "You can save a lot of money making your own e-liquid", but it's not that simple.
 DIY takes some upfront capital, lots of experimentation, sometimes multiple orders from multiple suppliers, failures, handling hazardous materials, and patience.
-First you should probably figure out exactly why you want to DIY.
+First you should probably figure out exactly why you want to make your own e-liquid.

 There are lots of reasons, and none of them are exactly bad, but some of them may be unrealistic or invalid for you.
 I don't know your situation, so the answer is always, "it depends."

 It's true that finished DIY juice is usually cheaper by volume than even the most basic of commercial juice.
 I say "usually" because it's possible to pick up some truly awful stuff at $0.10/ml, and a juice using a lot of expensive flavorings can easily go over $0.20/ml.
 Granted the expensive stuff "should" taste better, but taste is subjective and maybe it doesn't matter that much to you.

 However, the combined cost for your super-awesome homemade super inexpensive e-liquid isn't the whole story.
 You need to spend money upfront, sometimes hundreds of dollars on flavors, nic, bottles, labels, safety equipment (goggles, gloves, etc) and either volumetric (syringes, pipettes, etc) or weight mixing (scale) equipment… all the things that you'll find elsewhere in this wiki, and then some.
 And then there's the cost of the juices that fail completely, the stuff you spill, the stuff you give away to your friends because you need feedback, etc. etc.